Mushroom Coffee with Lion's Mane, Chaga and Cordyceps

 100% Smooth Mushroom Drink

-Our Mushroom Coffee is the perfect option for those who have always wondered how to drink mushroom powder as a part of their daily routine.
+Our Mushroom Coffee is the perfect option for those who have always wondered how to incorporate mushrooms as a part of their daily routine.
 This formula is smooth and intense and contains rich ingredients, such as Chaga, Cordyceps and Lion’s Mane mushroom extracts and, of course, organic coffee powder.
 We make it so easy for you to tap into the benefits of these mighty mushrooms whilst enjoying your favourite morning beverage.

 Make your coffee into a healthy mushroom drink today!